 Wait, come back!!

-Visually, I doubt Muzzy will blow you away with its tiny sprites and meagre 8-Bit style.
+Visually, I doubt Muzzy will blow you away with its tiny sprites and 8-bit styles.
 By ST standards, they suck.
-But since when have graphics ever made a game better?
-(Yes, I'm talking to you, Dragon's Lair).
-The audio is basic and it's disappointing that the DMA wasn't used for lots of jazzy sound effects.
-Having said that the old YM does an excellent job.
+But since when have graphics made a game better?
+(I'm talking to you - Dragon's Lair).
+The audio is basic and it's disappointing that the DMA wasn't used for the sound effects but, the old YM does an excellent job.

-Muzzy is a strange game with many weird levels that make little sense - it's very different from what I expected.
-Attack each screen with a 'trial and error' to see what solution will work best.
-In my video recording, the last screen had me stumped but it was actually annoyingly obvious - but that's Muzzy for you.
-Infuriatingly good fun!!
+Muzzy is a strange game with many weird levels that make little sense - it's different from what I expected.
+Attack each screen with a 'trial and error' method to see what solution works In my video recording, the last screen had me stumped but it was actually annoyingly obvious - but that's Muzzy for you.

 This game is known as "Snare" on the ZX Spectrum -- same programmer, same sound effects, similar graphics!